ArianaVillegas/MLRC-EMU/README.md

 ## Project Overview

-The MLRC Challenge aims to address [...].
+The MLRC Challenge aims to address the issue of reproducibility in machine learning research by providing a platform for researchers to validate and extend existing methodologies.
+The challenge involves replicating the results of a selected paper and then proposing extensions or improvements to the original work.
+Our project focuses on the EMU methodology, which leverages episodic memory to enhance cooperative multi-agent reinforcement learning (MARL) performance.

 ## EMU Repository and Paper